-The house was built in the 20th century, built by the main family of local rural landowners.
-The project was added onto the previous home, influencing the new layout.
-Eclectic in style, but in line with the “smooth Portuguese” taste, its designer is unknown.
-It is known, primarily, for its carefully crafted construction, especially for the artistic ashlar stonework.
-The work was suspended in the 50s and the interior remained unfinished.
-The house is part of a large closed block, which includes an area for farm work.
-In a third area, there are facilities for domestic animals.
-The Big House, though it appears to be isolated, is surrounded by other agricultural installations, forming the centre of the work on the family farmstead, the fields of which surround Idanha-a-Velha.
+The House is a 20th century structure built by a prominent family of local landowners.
+The project was based on the expansion of a previous house which conditioned the new designs.
+Its style is eclectic, but in line with the “soft Portuguese” style and was designed by an unknown architect.
+It is especially noteworthy for the refinement of its construction, particularly in its artistic stonework.
+The work was suspended in the 50s, leaving the interiors unfinished.
+The house is part of a vast enclosed space, which includes an area for agricultural exploration.
+A third area includes facilities for pets.
+The Great House, although seemingly isolated, is surrounded by other agricultural and livestock facilities, being the centre of exploration of the family farm, whose extensive fields surrounded Idanha-a-Velha.

 Where to eat

 “OLD School” Restaurante & Bistrô